Student Activities and Organizations

 The purpose of peer tutoring is to assist students to become academically successful.
 It serves as an adjunctive service to peer support and tutoring offered by faculty.
 Learning assistance focuses on development of a variety of learning skills such as study habits, note-taking, time management, test taking, stress management, organization, etc. Peer tutors must meet academic criteria and successfully complete an orientation and training program.

 Students may request the service or be recommended by faculty.
-Students also have the option of using private tutors or services provided by Penn State University, Schuylkill Campus.
+Students also have the option of using tutors or services provided by Alvernia University, Schuylkill Center.
 For additional information, refer to Student Handbook.

 Student Mentor Program